ShubhamKarnawat/shubhamkarnawat.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD candidate in Economics at the University of California, Irvine, specializing in econometrics and quantitative methods.
 My research focuses on developing novel econometric techniques, particularly in the areas of **Bayesian methods**, **Quantile regression**, and **Panel data analysis**.
+I am on the Economics Job Market for 2025-2026 (see [Research](/research/) for my job market paper).

 ## Research Interests

 My primary research interests include:

-- **Computational Methods**: MCMC estimation techniques and efficient algorithms for complex econometric models
+- **Computational Methods**: MCMC estimation techniques and efficient algorithms for complex econometric models.
-- **Quantile Regression**: Developing flexible Bayesian approaches to quantile regression, including applications to ordinal models and panel data
+- **Quantile Regression**: Developing flexible Bayesian approaches to quantile regression, including applications to ordinal models and panel data.
-- **Applied Econometrics**: Applications in urban economics, housing markets, and public policy analysis
+- **Applied Econometrics**: Applications in housing markets and public policy analysis.

 <!-- ## Current Research